kumarabhinavthakur274/Zomato-Restaurant-Clustering-And-Sentiment-Analysis/README.md

 The project uses the following methodology:

 * Data preprocessing: The data is cleaned, processed, and transformed to prepare it for clustering and sentiment analysis.
-* Clustering: The K-Means algorithm is used to cluster the restaurants based on location, rating, and cuisine.
-* Sentiment analysis: We have used natural language processing technique(NLP) to identify the sentiment of the customer based on their reviews.
+* Clustering:The preprocessed data is clustered using the K-Means clustering and agglomerative clustering algorithem.
+This involves identifying groups of restaurants that have similar attributes, such as cuisine, location, and price range.
+* Sentiment analysis:The customer reviews for each restaurant are analyzed using sentiment analysis to determine the overall sentiment of the reviews.
+This involves using Natural Language Processing (NLP) techniques to extract and analyze the sentiment of the text.
 * Visualization: The results of the clustering and sentiment analysis are visualized using various charts and graphs.

+## Results
+The results of this project include:

+* A clustered map of restaurants in Hydrabad, based on their attributes
+* A sentiment analysis of customer reviews for each restaurant

+## Conclusion

+It can be concluded that by using K Means Clustering and Agglomerative Hierarchial Clustering we have come up with 4 clusters of Restaurants based on the features provided in the dataset.
+For Sentiment Analysis we considered Logistic Regression as the model to predict the sentiments of the reviewers based on their reviews and ratings.